 The author would like to thank the Ministry of Education and Culture of the Republic of Indonesia and the Indonesian Muslim University for providing space for us to participate in the Student Creativity Program (PKM) and conduct this research.
 Thanks are also conveyed to the Head of the Pharmacy Study Program and the Head of the Laboratory for the permission and facilities to use the laboratory during the research.

+Author’s Contribution

 REFERENCES